SuperOfficeDocs/crmscript/docs/api-reference/classes/NSTrayAppAgent/ExecuteRequest.md

 Execute a request that gives an immediate, reasonably sized response.
 Use the Stream operations for large responses.

+## Parameters

 * **taskId:** Unique identifier of the current task.
 * **parentModuleName:** Module name of the client module that initiated the request.
 * **parentModuleVersion:** Module version of the client module that initiated the request.
-* **parentModuleData
+* **parentModuleData:**
-\param** p4 communicationModuleName: Module name of the client communication module that initiated the request.
+* **communicationModuleName:** Module name of the client communication module that initiated the request.
 This is sent to make sure the correct version of the communication server module is loaded.
 * **communicationModuleVersion:** Module version of the client communication module that initiated the request.
 This is sent to make sure the correct version of the communication server module is loaded.
 * **communicationModuleData:** Serialized data from the communiction client module that initiated this operation.

 * **Returns:** Returns a RequestResponseData object serialized to a string